 Reading at Thornton

-- Clear structure of six phases which include reading, writing and spelling
+- structured into six phases to teach the grapheme-phoneme correspondence for reading, writing and spelling

-Phonics is taught in a highly structured programme of daily lessons across lower KS2 and for any children who still require phonic support in upper KS2.
-The FFT Success for All Phonics sessions provides opportunity for children to revisit their previous phonics learning, be taught new skills, practice together and apply what they have learned.
-The spelling of high frequency and tricky words are taught continuously throughout the phases of the programme.
+Phonics is taught in daily intervention lessons in Year Three.
+Other pupils who require phonics support in Years Four, Five and Six receive targeted interventions.
+The FFT Success for All Phonics sessions provides opportunity for children to revisit their previous phonics learning, be taught new skills, practise together and apply what they have learned.
+The spelling of common exception words with more unusual alphabetic code are taught throughout the phases of the programme.